-September is a great time to be in Belize.
-It’s the tourism off-season, which means cheaper prices on accommodations/ tours, and you can also partake in the festive September Celebrations.
-The most important date is September 21, Belize’s Independence Day, but there are many festivities throughout the country for almost two weeks leading up to the national holiday.
+September is one of the best time to be in Belize.
+It’s the tourism off-season, which means cheaper prices on accommodations and tours, and you can also partake in the patriotic September Celebrations.
+The most important date is September 21st, which is Belize’s Independence Day, but for almost two weeks leading up to that day, there are many festivities throughout the country.

-In early Belize history, the country was under Spanish rule, but Spain did not actually control the area due to a belief that it did not have sufficient resources to gain the country’s full attention.
-Spain allowed British settlers into the area, and the British eventually gained a large presence.
+In early Belize history, the country was under Spanish rule, but Spain did not actually control the area due to the belief that the country did not have sufficient resources worth exploiting.
+Spain allowed British settlers into the area, and the settlers eventually gained a large presence.
+After some time, Spain regretted the large British presence and asked them to leave, however, the settlers did not comply and a war was waged.
 During the Battle of St. George’s Caye, the Spanish and British fought for about a week in September 1798, and this essentially led to British rule of the country.
-The British held control over the area until it was granted self-government in 1964, and it was renamed Belize from British Honduras in 1973.
-Belize finally attained independence on 21 of September 1981.
+The British held control over the area — then called British Honduras — until it was granted self-government in 1964, and it was renamed Belize in 1973.
+Belize finally attained independence on 21st of September, 1981.

 Each year during September, Belizeans celebrate their independence in a number of ways.
 Below are a few examples: